npbhavya/baczy/README.md

 ### Running the workflow

-Run SphaeHost using a single command!
+Run Baczy using a single command!

 **Before starting the run**
 The taxonomic tree is generated using [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk), so update the lines